 A sirloin tip or rump roast will work.
 You want a cut of meat that will shred after it is finished cooking.

-There is only one answer to this question.
-It hasn't cooked long enough.
+It hasn’t cooked long enough or you opened the lid while cooking.
 Refer to my answer above about cooking this low and slow.
-Trust me, you just cannot rush this or you'll be severely disappointed.
-And DO NOT open the lid while cooking. i know it’s tempting but just leave it alone.
+Trust me, you just cannot rush this or you’ll be severely disappointed.
+And do not open the lid while cooking as this also disrupts the cooking process.

 - chuck roast